revengelmfao/christmas-assistance-application/README.md

 ## **Features**
 * **Sponsor Form:** Allows sponsors to register and specify the number of children they wish to sponsor.
 * **Child Form:** Enables the registration of children with their details and gift preferences.
-* **Dynamic Data Handling:** Saves and retrieves sponsor and chuld das using web browser;s local storage.
+* **Dynamic Data Handling:** Saves and retrieves sponsor and child data using web browser's local storage.
 * **Personalized Thank-You Page:** Displays sponsored children based on the sponsors preferences.
 * **Countdown Timer:** Real-time countdown to Christmas.
 * **Accessibility Features:** Includes semantic HTML and ARIA attributes.